- ACRONYMS AND DEFINITIONS

 - 3. The cuff is inflated until the artery collapses under the cuff's pressure

-- 6. The cuff continues to deflate until the sound of pulsatile blood flow can no longer be heard
+- 6. As the cuff continues to deflate, the pressure when blood flow can no longer be heard is the diastolic blood pressure [2]

 - Oscillometric method